Enrico204/Whatsapp-Desktop/readme.md

 Download and run the WhatsApp file from the [latest release](https://github.com/bcalik/Whatsapp-Desktop/releases).

-*Note: Windows and Linux versions are test release.*
+*Note: Windows and Linux versions may be buggy.
+They are not tested properly.*

 ## How to use in Linux

+Firsty, please note that Linux version is not tested and it's probably buggy.
 In order to execute the program in Linux, first you should give it permission to the App:

 `sudo chmod u+x WhatsApp`